Reavershark/so-poc/Setup.md

     - Most analysers require an api key to use, but some are free.
     - There's no limit on how many can be active.
     - List of analysers that do not require configuration:
-      - Abuse Finder, CERTatPassiveDNS, Crt sh Transparency Logs, CyberCrime-Tracker, Cyberprotect ThreatScore, DShield lookup, EmlParser, FileInfo, Fortiguard URLCategory, GoogleDNS resolve, HIBP Query, MaxMind GeoIP, Mnemonic pDNS Public, Msg Parser, Robtex Forward PDNS Query, Urlscan io Search, Virusshare.
+      - Abuse Finder, Crt sh Transparency Logs, CyberCrime-Tracker, Cyberprotect ThreatScore, DShield lookup, EmlParser, FileInfo, Fortiguard URLCategory, GoogleDNS resolve, HIBP Query, MaxMind GeoIP, Mnemonic pDNS Public, Msg Parser, Robtex Forward PDNS Query, Urlscan io Search, Virusshare.

 ### TheHive